DomenicoParente/REAPR/README.txt

 SETUP
 =====
-The only setup necessary is to run the source_me.sh script in the root directory of this project.
+The setup necessary is to run the source_me.sh script in the root directory of this project.
 This script will set up the REAPR_HOME environment variable that the compilation scripts depend upon and also generate a python virtual environment with Jinja2 pre-installed.

 $ source source_me.sh

+Under pcie_integration/rtl_prj/ folder, we need to modify rtl.sh file inserting the path of Xilinx tools, the ANML file path, the device name and the target.

+We need to set Vitis and Xilinx xrt to create the various components (host, kernel) by sourcing the Vitis settings64.{csh,sh} and the XRT /opt/xilinx/xrt/setup.sh.

 USAGE
 =====